vb64/django.admin.geomap/README.md

 ## Changes to settings.py

-To connect django-admin-geomap to your project, you need to add to the file `settings.py` in the key` TEMPLATES` the path to the directory `templates` of the library.
+To connect DjangoAdminGeomap to your project, you need to add to the file `settings.py` in the key` TEMPLATES` the path to the directory `templates` of the library.

 ```python
 TEMPLATES = [